Innovation Management and Entrepreneurship MS

 Time Limit for Degree Completion: 6 years

-Campus Location: Center City, Main, and Online.
+Campus Location: Center City, Main, Online.
 All courses are offered in both online and hybrid in-person course formats designed to balance efficiency and impact, learning and relevant practice.
 Classes are scheduled in the evenings and on weekends and designed to meet the working professional's schedule or for a student taking classes full time.

 Full-Time/Part-Time Status: The degree program can be completed on a full- or part-time basis.
 Full-time study requires a minimum course load of 9 credits.
 Part-time students typically complete the program in two or three years, taking courses as their schedule and finances permit.